Al-Barakat

 Al-Barakat, or Al-Barakaat (البركات), which means "Blessings" in Arabic, is a group of companies established in 1987 in Somalia.
 The firm is involved in the modern form of hawala, an informal value transfer system and remittance method.
 By 2001, Al-Barakat had outlets in 40 countries, and was the country's largest private employer.
-It handled about $140 million USD a year from the Somali diaspora, and also offered phone and internet services.
+It handled about 140 million US$ a year from the Somali diaspora, and also offered phone and internet services.

 After the 9/11 attacks in United States, the US government listed Al-Barakat as a terrorist entity, seized its assets, and detained several people associated with the company.
 The firm's shut down placed an enormous strain on Somalia's economy, as a majority of residents were dependent on remittances sent by relatives based abroad.
 In 2006, the US and UN officially removed Al-Barakat from their blacklists, finding that there was no evidence of the company's involvement in funding of any terrorist activities.
 In 2014, a ceremony was held to mark the relaunching of the firm.